 Any such statements, requests, notices or agreements shall take effect at the time of receipt thereof.
-The Company shall be entitled to act and rely upon any request, consent, notice or agreement given or made on behalf of the Underwriters by Barclays Capital Inc. behalf of the Representative.
+The Company shall be entitled to act and rely upon any request, consent, notice or agreement given or made on behalf of the Underwriters by Cowen and Company, LLC and Stifel, Nicolaus & Company, Incorporated.